J0K3R-Joel/BotBall_Library/README.md

 Example usage for most classes is provided in the documentation files linked above.

-Additionally, an example usage for the `FakeR` class is provided in [./doc/explainer/user_server_client_fake.md](./doc/explainer/user_server_client_fake.md) file, since this will be the best exercise for the beginning, if you do not have experience with this library.
+Additionally, an example usage for the `FakeR` class (most complex class) is provided in [./doc/explainer/user_server_client_fake.md](./doc/explainer/user_server_client_fake.md) file, since this will be the best exercise (for some more experienced use), if you do not have experience with this library.
 This got two new users (one for as a client, the other as the server)

 Other classes that got an entire user as test purpose:

 - `Camera` -> `CameraManager`, `CameraObjectDetector`, `CameraBrightnessDetector`

 - `WIFI` -> `WifiConnector`

+- `BIAS` -> everything that needs some way of calibration or stuff that calibration needs

 - `COMM` -> `RobotCommunicator`